jmartinesdev/sisterhood-gym/README.md

 Appearance, functionality, and responsiveness were largely consistent across browsers.
 Exceptions include:

 - The font appearance completely changes on the safari desktop.
 I researched this and found this is a common experience.
 However, on my opinion suits it well, and I did not make any changes.

+## **Bugs**

+Problems: The text "explore your limits" was scrolling horizontally.
+And it wasn't in the middle of the screen.
+And another problem was having created a button in CSS styling the <a> attribute.

+Cause: The #title(ID) was in a relative position and the font size was too big.
+The button's problem was because it was in absolute position.

+Solution: The button problem was solved by creating the button attribute and excluding the creation of a button through CSS.
+And the title I used "rem" to define the font size and in the ID #title absolute position.